Boston, MA HVAC Schools – Certification & Training

 • A refrigeration technician, master technician, or equivalent license from another jurisdiction and work experience and certification equal to the above prerequisites

 As a final note, the city of Boston requires all businesses to obtain a business certificate.
-HVAC/R contractors must submit a copy of their state contractor’s license, complete an application, and pay a fee of $65.
+HVAC/R contractors must submit a copy of their state contractor’s license, complete an application, and pay a fee.
 The certificate must be renewed every four years.

 Sandra Smith